kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

+- Does this enhancement involve coordinating behavior in the control plane and in the kubelet?
+How does an n-2 kubelet without this feature available behave when this feature is used?
-If the API server is updated before the kubelet, or if the feature isn't enabled in the latter, the kubelet won't handle the API field and default Pod lifecycle will be applied.
+    - If the API server is on new version and Kubelet is on the older version then pods specifying `Lifecycle.Type` field would be treated as same as before by kubelet i.e kubelet won't handle the API field and default Pod lifecycle will be applied.

-If the kubelet is updated before the API server, or if the feature isn't enabled in the latter, no API field will be present in the Pod and default Pod lifecycle will be applied.
+    - If the kubelet is updated before the API server, or if the feature isn't enabled in the latter, no API field will be present in the Pod and default Pod lifecycle will be applied.
+   - feature gate enabled/disabled
+        - apiserver enabled, kubelet enabled
+            - feature will work as expected
+        - apiserver disabled, kubelet disabled
+            - feature won't work as disabled
+        - apiserver enabled, kubelet disabled
+            - kubelet will ignore, Lifecycle.Type field containers field and treats all containers as same as before.
+        - apiserver disabled, kubelet enabled
+            - api validation would fail if Lifecycle.Type is specified in containers.

+- Will any other components on the node change?
+For example, changes to CSI, CRI or CNI may require updating that component before the kubelet.
+    - There won't be any effect on components like CSI, CSI or CNI

 ## Production Readiness Review Questionnaire